michael-lefebvre/m-sixteen/DEVLOG.md

 I did a quick test with the `react-router-dom` package.
 At first, I thought it would be a good idea to use the `StaticRouter` for the server-rendered content and the `BrowserRouter` for the client-rendered content.
 But I ended up with a tone of unnecessary refactoring.
 I will stick to a minimal pseudo-router and a rip-off of the `bloody-use-url` package for the client-side navigation.
 It's not perfect, but it's good enough for now.

+## 2024-11-01 **Media components**

+First, we copy-pasted the `picture`/`source`/`img` components from [Apple Music](https://music.apple.com/fr/album/m-sixteen/1128780088), including the medias themselves to create a specific component for band releases called `DiscographyCover`.
+Later, we will have to decide if the 296/316 variant is worth the effort.